 Leaders across federal agencies, including the U.S. Departments of Health and Human Services, Education, and Agriculture, have identified a shared vision for improving health and well-being outcomes for young children and their families.
 Yet long-standing barriers at the federal, state, tribal, and local levels impede the development of coordinated, comprehensive early childhood systems.

-The Early Childhood Systems Collective Impact Project (ECS Collective Impact Project) will help to re-envision a truly coordinated approach to program implementation designed to advance equitable early childhood and family well-being outcomes across federal programs that support expectant parents, children ages 0 to 8, and their families.
-This project will develop recommendations to improve – and tools to support – alignment, coordination, and equity across five key program elements: program eligibility, needs assessments, outcomes and performance measures, well-being goals and metrics, and equity goals and actions.
+The Early Childhood Systems Collective Impact Project (ECS Collective Impact Project) will help to re-envision a truly coordinated approach to program implementation designed to advance early childhood and family well-being outcomes across federal programs that support expectant parents, children ages 0 to 8, and their families.
+This project will develop recommendations to improve – and tools to support – alignment and coordination across key program elements: program eligibility, needs assessments, outcomes and performance measures, and well-being goals and metrics.
 Project findings aim to:

 Early Childhood Systems Collective Impact Project products include: